-For each dataset, checksums are calculated using the MD5 hash algorithm and are stored in the PostgreSQL database.
-The checksums are displayed on the SWISSUbase user interface for DIP files, so that users can verify that the download content is correct.
-The checksums are also stored in the metadata file, which is part of the DIP and can also be directly downloaded from the platform.
+To further enhance data integrity, each DIP and data file has an individual checksum calculated using the MD5 hash algorithm, which are stored in the PostgreSQL database.
+The DIP and file checksums are displayed on the SWISSUbase user interface, allowing users to verify the correctness after download or upload operations.
+Additionally, the checksums are included in the metadata file part of the DIP, and can be directly downloaded from the platform.